 Connecting the in-person and online shopping experience is what consumers desire most.

 Consumers are not looking for organizations to replicate the perks of in-store and online shopping within each other.
-Instead, the solution is to connect the two with an omnichannel approach.
+Instead, the solution is to connect the two with an omnichannel marketing approach.
 Mobile phones are a great way to meet this need as stronger online personalization can be brought to the in-store experience.
 Reminding in-store shoppers of the products they have viewed online, and presenting the exact item location within the store through mobile phones is one example of how this could be executed.

 Meeting consumer preferences through omnichannel personalization.